The Perfect 2 Days in Florence Itinerary

 Duomo Complex

-After visiting the Accademia Gallery, head toward the Duomo Complex, which is the true heart of Florence’s historic center.
 Many people think the Duomo is just one building, but it’s actually a collection of several major landmarks located right next to each other.

-All other parts of the complex require a ticket, which you can buy directly on the website.
+The inside of the cathedral itself is free to visit, but all other parts of the complex require a ticket, which you can buy directly on the website.
 There are three main ticket types available, called Brunelleschi, Giotto, and Ghiberti.

 If you plan to climb the dome, keep in mind that it involves 463 steps and there is no elevator.
 The same applies to Giotto’s Bell Tower.
-Many people focus on the dome climb, but I actually think the view from the bell tower is better since you can see the dome itself from there!
+Many people focus on the Dome climb, but I actually think the view from the Bell Tower is better since you can see the Dome itself from there!

 While you can absolutely visit everything independently, I personally recommend booking a guided tour if it fits your budget.
 This tour includes skip-the-line cathedral access, the Duomo Museum, and the dome climb, all with a local guide.